Planned economy: Decentralized planning

 A decentralized-planned economy, occasionally called horizontally planned economy due to its horizontalism, is a type of planned economy in which the investment and allocation of consumer and capital goods is explicated accordingly to an economy-wide plan built and operatively coordinated through a distributed network of disparate economic agents or even production units itself.
 Decentralized planning is usually held in contrast to centralized planning, in particular the Soviet-type economic planning of the Soviet Union's command economy, where economic information is aggregated and used to formulate a plan for production, investment and resource allocation by a single central authority.
 Decentralized planning can take shape both in the context of a mixed economy as well as in a post-capitalist economic system.
 This form of economic planning implies some process of democratic and participatory decision-making within the economy and within firms itself in the form of industrial democracy.
 Computer-based forms of democratic economic planning and coordination between economic enterprises have also been proposed by various computer scientists and radical economists.
 Proponents present decentralized and participatory economic planning as an alternative to market socialism for a post-capitalist society.

 Decentralized planning has been a feature of anarchist and socialist economics.
 Variations of decentralized planning such as economic democracy, industrial democracy and participatory economics have been promoted by various political groups, most notably anarchists, democratic socialists, guild socialists, libertarian Marxists, libertarian socialists, revolutionary syndicalists and Trotskyists.
-During the Spanish Revolution, some areas where anarchist and libertarian socialist influence through the CNT and UGT was extensive, particularly rural regions, were run on the basis of decentralized planning resembling the principles laid out by anarcho-syndicalist Diego Abad de Santillan in the book After the Revolution.
+During the Spanish Revolution, some areas where anarchist and libertarian socialist influence through the CNT and UGT was extensive, particularly in rural regions and parts of Catalonia, did put into practice elements of decentralized planning resembling the principles outlined by anarcho-syndicalist Diego Abad de Santillan in his book.
+However, this was only partially actualized: while local collectives and federations coordinated production and distribution to a degree, the broader structures Santillan envisioned—such as economy-wide federations of industries, a unified council of the economy, and systematic plan–counterplan iterations—were never fully established.
+As a result, collective planning remained fragmented and localized rather than functioning as a comprehensive, society-wide system.